SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 feature-img: "assets/img/pexels/bloomfilter_title.png"
 thumbnail: "assets/img/pexels/bloomfilter_title.png"
 caption: "Photo by Richard Horvath on Unsplash"
 excerpt: A Bloom filter is a probabilistic data structure that is used to test whether an element is a member of a set.
-A bloom filter can query against large amounts of data and returns either "possibly in the set" or "definitely not in the set".
+A bloom filter can query against large amounts of data and return either "possibly in the set" or "definitely not in the set".
 ---
 A Bloom filter is a probabilistic data structure[^1] that is used to test whether an element is a member of a set.
-A bloom filter can query against large amounts of data and returns either "possibly in the set" or "definitely not in the set".
+A bloom filter can query against large amounts of data and return either "possibly in the set" or "definitely not in the set".

 A bloom filter can have false positives, but false negatives are not possible.